chrisspre/omm/graph/data/meta-model-schema.md

 ## Term model element

 Terms define reusable vocabulary for annotating elements in an entity model.
-[OData CSDL XML Version 4.01](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#_Toc38530405)
+See [OData CSDL XML](https://docs.oasis-open.org/odata/odata-csdl-xml/v4.01/odata-csdl-xml-v4.01.html#_Toc38530405)

+Term is a child element of [Schema](#schema-model-element)

 ### Properties of `Term`